evansethan/bock/README.md

 # Bock

 Bock is a deep learning project for generating music in the style of Bach chorales.
 It uses a Dual Music LSTM model to learn the relationships between pitch and duration in music, and then generates new musical pieces based on what it has learned.
 There is also a Web UI component (Bachingbird) for easily generating and downloading midi files.
+You can run locally or visit https://bachingbird.streamlit.app/

 ## Responsible AI:

 No copyrighted work as used for training purposes in this project.
 This model is *only* trained on Bach chorales, which exist in the public domain, for learning the fundamentals of harmonic progression and voice leading.
+Additionally, the music21 software library (used for midi processing) is open-source and licensed under the BSD 3-Clause License.

 ## Features